On the concentration of large deviations for fat tailed distributions, with application to financial data: Abstract

 \section{Abstract}

-For fat tailed distributions (i.e. those that decay slower than an exponential), large deviations not only become relatively likely, but the way in which they are realized changes dramatically: A finite fraction of the whole sample deviation is concentrated on a single variable: large deviations are not the accumulation of many small deviations, but rather they are dominated to a single large fluctuation.
+Large deviations for fat tailed distributions, i.e. those that decay slower than exponential, are not only relatively likely, but they also occur in a rather peculiar way where a finite fraction of the whole sample deviation is concentrated on a single variable.
 The regime of large deviations is separated from the regime of typical fluctuations by a phase transition where the symmetry between the points in the sample is {\em spontaneously broken}.
+For stochastic processes with a fat tailed microscopic noise, this implies that while typical realizations are well described by a diffusion process with continuous sample paths, large deviation paths are typically discontinuous.
+For eigenvalues of random matrices with fat tailed distributed elements, a large deviation where the trace of the matrix is anomalously large concentrates on just a single eigenvalue, whereas in the thin tailed world the large deviation affects the whole distribution.